Transgender rights in the United States: Federal sex-segregated facilities access policy

 On May 5, 2025, a federal class-action Equal Employment Opportunity complaint titled Withrow v.
 National Guard, et al. was filed by LeAnne Withrow, a civilian employee of the Illinois National Guard, against the National Guard Bureau, Department of Defense, and Office of Personnel Management.
 The complaint alleges that enforcement of "biological sex" bathroom rules against transgender federal employees violates Title VII, as interpreted by Bostock v.
 Clayton County, as well as the Fifth Amendment and the Administrative Procedure Act.
-The case remains pending before the Equal Employment Opportunity Commission.
+On November 20, 2025, the ACLU LeAnne Withrow filed a federal lawsuit, Withrow v.
+United States, in the U.S. District Court for the District of Columbia.
+That case is still pending.

 On May 9, 2025, GSA formally rescinded Bulletin 2016-B1, ending the explicit requirement for gender-identity–based access to sex-segregated facilities in GSA-managed federal buildings.
 On May 15, 2025, in the case State of Texas and the Heritage Foundation v.
 Equal Employment Opportunity Commission (N.D.
 Tex., No. 2:24-CV-173), a federal district court—Judge Matthew Kacsmaryk—vacated nationwide the portions of the April 2024 EEOC guidance that addressed gender identity, including restroom, dress, and pronoun accommodations, ruling that EEOC had exceeded its statutory authority under Title VII.

 On July 10, 2025, the U.S. Office of Personnel Management (OPM) issued updated government-wide guidance to all executive branch agencies to implement Executive Order 14168's redefinition of "sex" as biological.
 The memo directed agencies to remove gender identity language and related promotional material from all internal and external policies, forms, and communications; to designate all single-sex intimate spaces—explicitly including restrooms, locker rooms, and lactation rooms—based solely on biological sex as defined at birth; and to certify compliance to OPM by August 11, 2025.
 The guidance applies to all employees of the executive branch and to individuals accessing single-sex facilities within federally controlled workplaces and properties, but does not impose requirements on state or local government facilities outside of federal jurisdiction.